Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 1 off-line synthesizer (Mid2Wav4,

-instruments creation (the minimum instruments set for immediate use of
+creation (the minimum instruments set for immediate use of the

 See the readme.txt file in the zipped package for installation instructions.